Is levothyroxine and thyroxine the same

 Thyroxine: Thyroxine is the primary hormone produced by the thyroid gland and is responsible for regulating various bodily functions, including metabolism, heart rate, and body temperature.
 It is converted into its active form, triiodothyronine (T3), in the body, which further helps in controlling metabolism and energy production.

-See also Can you take atenolol with levothyroxine
+See also Can i take levothyroxine with nexium

 In summary, while levothyroxine is a synthetic hormone used to treat thyroid disorders, thyroxine is the natural hormone produced by the thyroid gland.
 Both hormones are essential for maintaining a healthy metabolism and overall well-being.